Roussillon, Côtes du Roussillon,Muscat de Rivesaltes,Côtes Catalanes,Rivesaltes

 The Modats produce wines with a poetic sound and full of poetry!
 Located on a plateau...

 Close your eyes, you're in the Eastern Pyrenees!
-When he took over the family estate in 1993, which was first recognized for the quality of its natural sweet wines, Georges Puig decided to convert part of his vineyard into organic.
-This is a successful challenge for Georges, whose aromatic palette of wines is an invitation to travel.Lire plus Learn more
+When he took over the family estate in 1993, which was first recognised for the quality of its natural sweet wines, Georges Puig decided to join forces with his family.Lire plus Learn more

 Domaine Puig Parahÿ is a family estate that has been passed down for 19 generations.
 It is located between the Mediterranean Sea and Mount Canigou in this region called Aspres.
 Its stony clay-limestone soil gives the wines very strong salty peppery and iodine aromas.
 The estate is divided into 10 hectares of organic vineyards and 76 hectares of conventional vines.
 Weeding is done with a shoe-release machine for organic vines and the entire vineyard is ploughed.